Unjust Law Strengthened Aspirations of 2015 Legendary Personal Injury Lawyer | Indianapolis, IN Car Accident Lawyers and Personal Injury Attorneys

 The early Guest Statute personally affected the Notre Dame Law Student

-Jurisprudence was Ward’s calling.
-But it became personal after his sixteen-year old sister sustained life-threatening injuries when the vehicle in which she was riding crashed due to driver’s negligence.
-Upon learning of her accident and the injuries she suffered, he immediately left the law school he was attending to take his place with the family alongside her bed.
+Jurisprudence was always Ward’s calling.
+But it became personal after his sixteen-year old sister sustained life-threatening injuries after the vehicle in which she was riding crashed due to driver’s negligence.
+Upon learning of her accident and the injuries she suffered, he immediately left Notre Dame’s school of law to take his place at her bedside.

 While in a prolonged state of unconsciousness, witnesses to the crash misled authorities by withholding facts.
-There was little hope her body could survive the excessive traumas and because of the restrictions placed in Indiana’s Guest Statute, little expectation that the driver’s insurance company would be financially accountable for the mounting medical bills.
+There was little hope her body could survive the excessive traumas and due to the restrictions placed in Indiana’s Guest Statute, little expectation that the driver’s insurance company would be financially accountable for the mounting medical bills.

-When the authorities determined the cause of the accident; that the driver of the car had “willfully” engaged in risky driving behavior; and the victim’s request to “slow down” had gone unheeded, this was the break family attorney and Ward’s mentor needed to proceed with a claim that would fall within the strict interpretation of the law.
-This incident and the bond formed between Ward and the late Howard S. Young Jr., served to strengthen Ward’s resolve to become a practicing plaintiff’s lawyer and to use his skills to affect changes in laws that were unjust and denied citizens equal access to trial by jury.
+When the authorities determined the cause of the accident, that the driver of the car had “willfully” engaged in risky driving behavior, and the victim’s request to “slow down” had gone unheeded, this was the break the family’s attorney and Ward’s legal mentor needed to proceed with a claim that fell within the strict interpretation of the law.
+This incident and the bond formed between Ward and his mentor, the late Howard S. Young Jr., served to strengthen Ward’s resolve to become a practicing plaintiff’s personal injury lawyer and to use his skills to affect changes in laws that were unjust and denied citizens their equal access to trial by jury.

 Former President of the Indiana Trial Lawyers Association

 Indiana’s Guest Statute, also known as the “Hitchhiker’s Law,” was eventually amended and implemented in 1998 reducing its scope to include parents, spouses, children, stepchildren, siblings, and hitchhikers.
-To learn more about the current Guest Statute in Indiana, visit the Ward & Ward Law Firm blog.
+To learn more about the current Guest Statute in Indiana, visit the Ward & Ward Personal Injury Lawyers blog.